What is L-Dex® ?

 The lymphedema index (L-Dex) is a measurement system used to aid in the clinical assessment of unilateral lymphedema

-of the arm (swelling occurring in only one arm).
+of the arm and leg (swelling occurring in only one limb) in women and of the leg in men.

-ImpediMed L-Dex devices are the first cleared medical devices using low frequency impedance.
+ImpediMed L-Dex devices are the first FDA-cleared medical devices using bioimpedance spectroscopy for this application.
 They have been developed

-at-risk arm.
+at-risk limb.
 The test takes only minutes to perform.
 It is painless and gives an immediate result.

 *Note: L-Dex values that lie outside the normal range may indicate the early signs of lymphedema and values that have changed +10